 Is the order automatically revoked on divorce?

-Application in the Magistrates Court pursuant to s2 of the Domestic Proceedings and Magistrates’ Court Act 1978 (DPMCA)
+Domestic Proceedings and Magistrates’ Court Act 1978 (DPMCA 1978)

 The orders that can be made are:

-Periodic payments for such sum as may be specified
+- periodic payments for such sum as may be specified;

-A lump sum not exceeding £1000, which the court may order to be paid by the respondent in periodic payments.
+- a lump sum, which the court may order to be paid by the respondent in periodic payments.
 The court may also defer the lump sum payment.

 Other orders that can be made pursuant to the DPMCA

-S6 consent order
+Section 6 consent order